Questions about SNHU

 Manchester, NH 03106 USA

-All transcripts and other academic documents must be official.
 To be considered official, the document must be in a sealed/stamped envelope from the issuing institution.
 The envelope containing the document must remain sealed – only to be opened by us.
 Receipt of a transcript that is not contained in a sealed/stamped envelope by the issuing institution cannot be accepted as official.
-Official e-transcripts from US institutions using approved transcript services (such a Parchment and others) are also permitted.
-A positive admission decision cannot be made until official academic documents have been received.
+Official e-transcripts from U.S. institutions using approved transcript services (such a Parchment and others) are also permitted.

 Documents are processed quickly when the guidelines below are followed: